-Although the REEL Regulations have been effective, loan enrollments in the program cannot occur until the Master Servicer has established its functionality, and processes and procedures are established to enable the enrollment of Participating Financial Institutions/Participating Finance Lenders and eligible loans.
-The processes, procedures, and checklists have been developed.
+The processes, procedures, and checklists used by the Master Servicer to enroll loans have been developed and tested.
 In November 2015, the MS and CAEATFA began testing the loan enrollment process to 1) ensure that the enrollment procedures were effectively operationalized and practical 2) ensure the MS's ability to evaluate loan and project eligibility and 3) identify and test possible functionality issues that may arise as data is uploaded onto the database being built out for the program.
+CAEATFA and the MS plan to test the pre-approval process as well as the Master Servicer's ability to evaluate eligible comprehensive/Whole House projects in April, 2016.